 “Among the nearly 68 percent of respondents who said that flexible meeting spaces rated an 8, 9 or 10 in importance when choosing a meeting site, two factors are driving this need.
 First, the objective of in-person meetings is to deliver information and insight at a level that tech-based meetings cannot; second, today’s attendees require variety in their learning environment to remain stimulated, attentive and receptive to information and different perspectives.” —The fourth annual State of the Meetings Industry survey (October 2015), conducted by Destination Hotels

-Self-adhesive paper rolls One way to create large drawing surfaces is to tape roll paper to a wall using continuous strips of masking tape.
-If the drawing surface has to be moved a few times, another product to consider is an adhesive backed paper roll.
+One way to create large drawing surfaces is to tape roll paper to a wall using continuous strips of masking tape.
+If you have to move the drawing surface a few times, consider using an adhesive backed paper roll.
 Two products I have found but not yet used are manufactured by Pacon: GOcraft! and GOwrite!

 GOcraft! banner paper is available in 12″ x 40′ and 24″ x 25′ rolls.
 The paper is backed with a post-it like adhesive.
 The manufacturer claims it will adhere indefinitely to a clean, hard surface and to textured surfaces like fabric covered wall for several days.
 You use permanent marker to write on the product and Pacon claims that no bleed-through will occur.

-GOwrite! is available in 18″ x 6′ or 20′ and 24″ x 10′ or 20′ rolls which provide a dry erase surface that can be used with any dry-erase markers, and, according to the manufacturer, erase cleanly without whiteboard shadowing.
-The product is attached by removing a peel-off removable liner sheet and will adhere indefinitely to most hard surfaces, but will not stay on textured walls for extended periods.
-Pacon claims that it will not ruin surfaces when removed, and it can be moved “two or three times” before its adhesion deteriorates and the corners start to curl.
+GOwrite! is available in 18″ x 6′ or 20′ and 24″ x 10′ or 20′ rolls which provide a dry erase surface to use with any dry-erase markers.
+According to the manufacturer, GOwrite! erases cleanly without whiteboard shadowing.
+You attach the product by removing a peel-off removable liner sheet.
+It will adhere indefinitely to most hard surfaces, but will not stay on textured walls for extended periods.
+Pacon claims that removal will not ruin surfaces.
+You can move it “two or three times” before its adhesion deteriorates and the corners start to curl.

-Sticky notes Sticky notes are a great tool for “cards-on-the-wall” group techniques, like affinity grouping, and they are often the only things that venues will allow to be attached to their walls.
+Sticky notes are a great tool for “cards-on-the-wall” group techniques, like affinity grouping, and they are often the only things that venues will allow you to attach to their walls.
 For small groups, 3″ x 5″ notes may be large enough, but I prefer to use 6″ x 8″ Post-it® Brand Super Sticky Meeting Notes for large groups.

-Pins Thumb tacks, if allowed by a venue, are a convenient method for attaching paper and cards to cork boards.
+Thumb tacks, if allowed by a venue, are a convenient method for attaching paper and cards to cork boards.
 Buy map style not flat head pins.
-And at a pinch, straight or safety pins can be used to attach flip chart paper to draperies.
+And at a pinch, you can use straight or safety pins to attach flip chart paper to draperies.

-Cloth panel wall clips Cloth panel wall clips provide another convenient method for attaching paper and card to fabric-covered walls.
-They are more expensive than adhesive strips, but they can be moved and reused over and over again.
+Cloth panel wall clips provide another convenient method for attaching paper and card to fabric-covered walls.
+They are more expensive than adhesive strips, but you can move and reuse them over and over again.

-Vinyl Dry Erase Pads Vinyl dry erase pads are 27″ x 34″ white sheets, packaged in a roll, that stick to a wall by static electricity.
+Vinyl dry erase pads are 27″ x 34″ white sheets, packaged in a roll, that stick to a wall by static electricity.
 They will not stay up indefinitely, but work fine for temporary use during an event.
-Because they stick to everything, they are not easy to install and should be put in place before a session begins.
-They can be written on with either permanent (preferable) or dry erase markers, but like most inexpensive whiteboard substitutes they are hard to erase completely, so you should be prepared to replace sheets after a few uses.
+Because they stick to everything, they are not easy to install.
+So, put them in place before a session begins.
+You can write on them with either permanent (preferable) or dry erase markers.
+Like most inexpensive whiteboard substitutes they are hard to erase completely.
+Expect to replace sheets after a few uses.

-Wall treatment solutions IdeaPaint Ideapaint is a treatment that turns any smooth flat wall into a dry erase surface.
-It has to be applied correctly and is not cheap ($175 – $200 for 50 sq. ft. coverage), though Ideapaint’s price compares favorably to the cost of a high quality whiteboard.
+Ideapaint is a treatment that turns any smooth flat wall into a dry erase surface.
+You must apply it correctly and it’s not cheap ($175 – $200 for 50 sq. ft. coverage), though Ideapaint’s price compares favorably to the cost of a high quality whiteboard.